 How do you feel about making Oreo cookies at home?
 Make them as thin or thick as you want, and fill them with all the vanilla frosting you want.
 If you are not a fan of double-stuffed Oreos, I give you the best tip for making a thinner and firmer filling.
 Close your eyes and taste that unique flavor, similar to the original, and probably healthier as we know what ingredients go into making them.

-I've given these cookies to friends, taken them to the office (several times), and not only are they always a hit (that's a no-brainer), but people ask if they're Oreos.
+I've given these chocolate cookies to friends, taken them to the office (several times), and not only are they always a hit (that's a no-brainer), but people ask if they're Oreos.

 They are, but we all know how homemade versions of commercial cookies are not always on point.